tomsdev/brackets-typescript-code-intel/README.md

 Brackets TypeScript Code Intel
 -------------------

+**!!
+This extension is looking for contributors to make it works with the latest version of TypeScript and Brackets !!**

 This extension adds support for writing **TypeScript in Brackets** !

 For the moment, **it includes**: